araravi/ng_with_auth_boilerplate/README.md

 * ./deploy.sh

 ##Note
+* Environment config is done through ngconstant in Gruntfile.
+Injected into the app using ENV provider
 * Authentication is through ng-token-auth
 * Change deploy.sh credentials to your requirement
 * Refer to nginx.conf for a sample configuration for nginx on the serverrver